QianyinLu/SGHMC/README.md

 This package includes several different parts.

 Package is inside of the Algorithm part.
 To implement the package,
-!pip install --index-url https://test.pypi.org/simple/ mypackage
+!pip install --index-url https://test.pypi.org/simple/ presnie
 from algorithm import sghmc
 sghmc.sghmc() is our algorithm.